Mazon/dotfiles/README.md

 # Usage

 - Swap Alt and Meta
-- Use alacritty as termina
+- Use alacritty as terminal
 - Use Ioseveka font
-- cp evcape to /etc/systemd/system and enable service
 - Use space as leader key in vim and tmux